Countdown (2012 film)

 Countdown (เคาท์ดาวน์) is a 2012 Thai thriller film written and directed by Nattawut Poonpiriya.
 The film was selected as the Thai entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.
-The film was remade in 2015 in Kannada as Ringmaster.
+The film was remade in 2015 in India in Kannada as Ring Master.

+Plot summary

+The best New Year's Party ever is being planned by three Thai teenagers in New York City.
+To celebrate and count down the year's end in style, they asked Jesus, a drug dealer, to deliver certain items to their flat.
+They had no idea that night's visit from Jesus would forever alter their lives.